-For such inference rules, then, there is a unique homomorphism from the term Csystem to the abstract C-system that is compatible with the corresponding systems of operations.
+For such inference rules, then, there is a unique homomorphism from the term C-system to the abstract C-system that is compatible with the corresponding systems of operations.
 Such homomorphisms are called representations or interpretations of the type theory.
 More generally, any functor from the category underlying the term C-system of the type theory to another category may be called a representation of the type theory in that category.
-Since objects and morphisms of term models are built from formulas of the type theory and objects and morphisms of abstract Csystems are built from mathematical objects such as sets or homotopy types and the corresponding functions, such representations provide a mathematical meaning to formulas of type theory.
+Since objects and morphisms of term models are built from formulas of the type theory and objects and morphisms of abstract C-systems are built from mathematical objects such as sets or homotopy types and the corresponding functions, such representations provide a mathematical meaning to formulas of type theory.

-The existence of these homomorphisms in the particular case of the "standard univalent models" of Martin-Löf type theories and of the Calculus of Inductive Constructions (CIC) provides the only known justification for the use of the proof assistants such as Coq for the formalization of mathematics in the univalent style (see [42], [35]).
+The existence of these homomorphisms in the particular case of the "standard univalent models" of Martin-Löf type theories and of the Calculus of Inductive Constructions (CIC) provides the only known justification for the use of the proof assistants such as Coq for the formalization of mathematics in the univalent style [38], [45].

-Only if we know that the initiality result holds for a given type theory can we claim that a model defines a representation.
+Only if we know that the initiallity result holds for a given type theory can we claim that a model defines a representation.
 A similar problem also arises in the predicate logic but there, since one considers only one fixed system of syntax and inference rules, it can and had been solved once without the development of a general theory.
 The term models for a class of type theories can be obtained by considering slices of the term model of the type theory called Logical Framework (LF), but unfortunately it is unclear how to extend this approach to type theories that have more substitutional (definitional) equalities than LF itself.

-A construction of a model for the version of the Martin-Löf type theory that is used in the UniMath library ([42],[35]) is sketched in [21].
-At the time when that paper was written it was unfortunately assumed that a proof of the initiality result can be found in the existing body of work on type theory which is reflected in [21, Theorem 1.2.9] (cf. also [21, Example 1.2.3] that claims as obvious everything that is done in both the present paper and in [41]).
-Since then it became clear that this is not the case and that a mathematical theory leading to the initiality theorem and providing a proof of such a theorem is lacking and needs to be developed.
+A construction of a model for the version of the Martin-Löf type theory that is used in the UniMath library [45], [38] is sketched in [22].
+At the time when that paper was written it was unfortunately assumed that a proof of the initiallity result can be found in the existing body of work on type theory which is reflected in [22, Theorem 1.2.9] (cf. also [22, Example 1.2.3] that claims as obvious everything that is done in tens of different papers by computer scientists, the present paper and in [43]).
+Since then it became clear that this is not the case and that a mathematical theory leading to the initiallity theorem and providing a proof of such a theorem is lacking and needs to be developed.

-As the criteria for what constitutes an acceptable proof were becoming more clear as a result of continuing work on formalization, it also became clear that more detailed and general proofs need to be given to many of the theorems of [21] that are related to the model itself.
-For the two of the several main groups of inference rules of current type theories it is done in [40], [39] and [37].
+As the criteria for what constitutes an acceptable proof were becoming more clear as a result of continuing work on formalization, it also became clear that more detailed and general proofs need to be given to many of the theorems of [22] that are related to the model itself.
+For the two of the several main groups of inference rules of current type theories it is done in [42], [44] and [40].
 Other groups of inference rules will be considered in further papers of that series.